 What is it?

-Unlike batt, blown in insulation is not woven together.
+Unlike batt, blown-in insulation is not woven together.
 Instead of large strips that can be easily cut into shape, this material is kept loose so that it can be sprayed into the space creating a heavy blanket over the floor of your attic or filling for your wall cavities.

-Both of these issues are solved with our Pro Grade Stabilized Cellulose insulation.
+Both of the issues listed above are solved with our Pro Grade Stabilized Cellulose insulation.
 We avoid the settling and redistribution of the insulation by adding a lightweight adhesive which is activated as the insulation is blown into your attic.
 We guarantee that this insulation will retain its R-value for decades

 What should I expect during installation?

-The process for installing blown in insulation is right in its name.
+The process for installing blown-in insulation is right in its name.
 A large hose connected to one of our trucks outside will be safely fed into the areas of your home where you wishto insulate.
 We will lay down tarps and other protective materials to ensure no damage is done to the inside of your home.
 Then we will place the chosen material into our machine in the truck and it will feed it into the hose.
-Our crew will then blanket the entire floor of your attic with the material until the desired depth is reached.

 Pro Home Improvement’s offices are near the border of Ferndale and Detroit, MI.
-We regularly install blown in insulation for residents all over Metro Detroit.
+We regularly install blown-in insulation for residents all over Metro Detroit.
 From Ann Arbor all the way up to Flint, we have proven ourselves as the best local insulation contractors.
-We provide free inspections prior to all estimates and include yearly attic inspections on all finished projects.
+We provide free inspections prior to all estimates and include yearly inspections on all finished projects.